File Watching and Atomic Replacement

 Watching Network Filesystems

-fs.watch() relies on the local kernel's event infrastructure.
-When files live on NFS, SMB, or CIFS mounts, the writes happen on a remote machine.
-The local kernel has no visibility into those writes and produces no inotify/FSEvents/ReadDirectoryChangesW events.
+fs.watch() depends on local OS event delivery.
+With NFS, SMB, or CIFS mounts, writes may happen through a remote server.
+The local kernel may not see those writes as local filesystem events.

-For network-mounted files, use stat polling via fs.watchFile() or move notification outside the filesystem entirely: HTTP webhooks, message queues, or a database trigger that signals when the remote data changes.
+For network-mounted files, use stat polling with fs.watchFile(), or move notification outside the filesystem.
+Common alternatives are HTTP webhooks, message queues, database triggers, or another explicit signal from the writer.

 Watcher Resource Leaks